typpo/blog/source/_posts/2013-08-27-how-my-ridiculous-side-project-got-acquired.markdown

 Did you know you can "submit" to HN as many times as you want?
 If no one is interested in your project, just blog about it until they notice it.
 I posted [Asterank Discover](http://asterank.com/discover) on HN and it got 5 points.
 I wrote a [blog post](www.ianww.com/blog/2013/08/05/how-a-programmer-can-discover-an-asteroid/) about it that made the front page.
 Go figure.

-Viral/social traffic fades quickly and is mostly full of people who are not that interested in what you're making.
-It was important for generating opportunities, but the results were not permanent and the marginal benefit decreases quickly.
+Caveat: social traffic fades quickly and is mostly full of people who are not that interested in what you're making.
+It was helpful in getting started, but the results were not permanent and the marginal benefit decreases quickly.

-## Lesson 3: Giving feedback on your site should be very easy.
+## Lesson 3: Giving feedback on your site should be very easy

 Some of my best contacts who contributed significantly to the project came through Asterank's About/Feedback page.
 I provided my email address and added a contact form.
 People tend to prefer the form, but I recommend having both (the form is low-friction, but people who want to speak directly prefer email).